-You need to have clarity on what the end goal is with this.
+It would be best if you had clarity on the end goal with this.

 Look through the eyes of your customer

-The best way to do this is by looking at your site with new eyes— the eyes of your customer.
+The best way to do this is by looking at your site with new eyes— your customer’s eyes.

-Based on how they arrived on your site, either through searching on Google and landing from an organic listing or through a PPC ad, the intent of the customers can help you understand what’s driving them to the site and what they’re expecting.
+Based on how they arrived on your site, either through searching on Google and landing from an organic listing or through a PPC ad, the customers’ intent can help you understand what’s driving them to the site and what they expect.

 Customer testimonials can help prospects see themselves in the shoes of ones who’ve left testimonials.
-Additionally, this also makes you come across as a brand that values customer service.
-Not only customer service you can bring any USP front and center based on the testimonials you choose to display.
+This also makes you come across as a brand that values customer service.
+Not only customer service, but you can also bring any USP front and center based on the testimonials you choose to display.

 It’s entirely under your control.